pemmyz/pemmyz/README.md

 - 👀 I’m interested in github
 - 🌱 I’m currently learning github
 - 💞️ I’m looking to collaborate on github
-- 📫 How to reach me github
+- 📫 How to reach me: github
 - ⚡ Fun fact: github

 <!---